Four people.

 Sarah does her visit.

 The resolved ticket is on Marcus's record by the time she arrives for his 3-month review.
+Fixed at 09:46, signed off by Tom, visible to everyone.
 One less thing to worry about; one more thing to celebrate.

 Inspectors love a paper trail.
 We make one for you.